The Corporate Tax Planning Law Review: Malaysia

 ii Recent successful tax-efficient transactions

-In Ensco Gerudi,77 the taxpayer had been providing offshore drilling services to the petroleum industry in Malaysia for 18 years.
+In Ensco Gerudi,81 the taxpayer had been providing offshore drilling services to the petroleum industry in Malaysia for 18 years.
 The taxpayer, however, does not own any drilling rigs.
 It would enter into a leasing agreement on a bareboat charter basis with a rig owner within the Ensco Group.
 One of the rig owners then decided to incorporate a Labuan company to facilitate easier business dealings for the taxpayer.
 Pursuant to the approvals granted by the Labuan Offshore Financial Services Authority and Bank Negara Malaysia, the taxpayer entered into an agreement with the Labuan company for the leasing of rigs.
 Unlike previous transactions of the taxpayer to lease the drilling rigs, the payments made to the Labuan company did not attract withholding tax.
-The IRB in imposing Section 140 of the ITA contended that, among others, the Labuan company had no economic or commercial substance and that the purpose of the transaction was to benefit from the tax incentives provided.
+The IRB, in imposing Section 140 of the ITA, contended that, among other things, the Labuan company had no economic or commercial substance and that the purpose of the transaction was to benefit from the tax incentives provided.

-Hence, in light of Syarikat Ibraco-Peremba and Ensco Gerudi, businesses should ensure that their business structures and transactions fulfil the requirements of the law and that there are genuine commercial reasons behind the transactions or arrangement.
+Hence, in light of Syarikat Ibraco-Peremba and Ensco Gerudi, businesses should ensure that their business structures and transactions fulfil the requirements of the law and that there are genuine commercial reasons behind the transactions or arrangements.

 Outlook and conclusions

-In light of this tax environment, MNEs and taxpayers are encouraged to seek legal advice when conducting tax planning to ensure proper compliance with new legislation and to keep abreast of the latest reforms.
+In light of this tax environment, MNEs and taxpayers are encouraged to seek legal advice when conducting tax planning, to ensure proper compliance with new legislation and to keep abreast of the latest reforms.

 3 See Section 2 ITA on the definition of 'person' and Section 3 ITA.